carolinechoi/python-work/basic_string_operations/strings.md

 ## Counting Characters

+Note: It's imperative to know that Python counts the first character of your string as *0*.
+0️⃣💅

 The method **len()** counts the characters in the string.

 Ex:
 <pre><code>string = "Hello world!"
 print(len(string))</code></pre>

-The above code would print 12, as "Hello world!" is 12, including punctuation and spaces. ✨ Note how the thing that goes in the **()** is the string name.
+The above code would print 12, as "Hello world!" is 12, including punctuation and spaces.

+✨ Note how the thing that goes in the **()** is the string name.

 Additionally, you can use the function **.count()** to count the number of times a character appears in a string.